hhajibadri/cse15l-lab-reports/lab3report/lab3report.md

 ./technical/plos/journal.pbio.0020430.txt:        Octopus.
 The fictional BMI in hugirhajibadri@Hugirs-MacBook-Pro docsearch %
 ```
 Using "-i" means grep will do a case insensitive search rather than the default cause sensitive search.
 This is useful if you are trying to find all occurences of a string no matter the capitalization.
 Also words at the beginning of a sentence will have the first letter capitalized so this would help when using "grep -i".
+Found with "man grep".

 **grep -l**